lohszeying/api-task-assignment/README.md

 It is quite useful at a glance to see what endpoints I would need, and it helps a lot in planning what endpoints to create.
 When listing out the endpoints, I would also think about the request body structure for create task.

+Regarding endpoint response structure, ideally I would want to go with a standardised approach such as following JSON API convention.
+However, due to time constraint, I've decided to forgo this for now and get the prototype working first with Codex.
+In an actual project, ideally there should be guidelines on what convention to follow since there are many developers, each with different styles within a team, so it is good if there is consistency.

 #### Create task endpoint

 One of the more interesting endpoints would definitely be get all tasks, and create task.